Introduction

 If you apply the tests incorrectly, we can withhold or recover payments made to solicitors’ firms for work done under an incorrect grant of advice and assistance.
 Our guidance is designed to avoid the risk of making an incorrect grant.

-Most clients should be able to give their solicitor documentary evidence of their financial position.
+Most clients should be able to give you documentary evidence of their financial position.
 When arranging an initial meeting with a solicitor, the client should be asked to bring documentary evidence of their capital and income with the proof of identity you need when signing up new clients, whether legally aided or not.
 This advice applies equally to repeat clients.
 It is not safe for you to assume that your client’s financial position has not changed since the last time you gave them advice.

 For income